Rape suspect nabbed within 30 minutes of attack

 While conducting roadblocks at the weekend, Nelson Mandela Bay metro police arrested a rape suspect within 30 minutes of the alleged attack in Booysen Park.

-On being told that the man was a suspected rapist, the metro police officers joined the pursuit.
+After being alerted that the man was a suspected rapist, metro police officers joined the pursuit.

 “We took him into custody and when the suspect was taken back to the Vastrap area, where he had fled from, the 32-year-old victim positively identified him as the [alleged] perpetrator.